 A palatable easy rock sound coupled with some interesting philosophical lyricism leading more to unbelief than belief, in the face … Continue reading Stuck

+2001.
 New Zealanders will be consulted this year on climate change and related issues, initiated by the Government.

-According to the Cabinet paper, early decisions and directions, more public education about energy efficiency choices and actions available in the residential, commercial and other sectors, is to be considered.
+According to the Cabinet paper, early decisions and directions, more public education about energy efficiency choices and actions available in the residential, commercial, and other sectors, is to be considered.

 Why fat is “big business”

+2000.
 Janeen Norwicki laughs.
 “The fat thing is in now,” says Janeen Nowicki.
 “It makes me laugh.
 They’re so late getting on the Ferris wheel really.”

-Janeen runs Big, Bold and Beautiful aerobics.
-When she started the business nine years ago, she says fat was not in and she engaged the services of a marketing consultant friend who believed in her.
-Now, she has eleven contracts a week.
+Janeen runs Big, Bold, and Beautiful aerobics.
+When she started the business nine years ago, she says Continue reading “Weight, fitness and body image”

 No, not laughable Breezy, uplifting and touching A hint of how much I love you She’s rich but not annoyingly … Continue reading Appeal